AI Workflows — Overview

 |---|---|---|

-| Setup | Curl / requests / your SDK | Add config to AI client |
+| Setup | curl / requests / the SDK | Add config to your AI client |

-| Auth | API Key in headers | Bundled (stdio) or OAuth flow (HTTP) |
+| Auth | API Key in headers | API Key (stdio) or OAuth flow (remote) |

-| Discoverability | Read OpenAPI spec | AI lists tools and infers usage |
+| Discoverability | Read the OpenAPI spec | The client lists tools and infers usage |

-| Safety | None | Dry-run, prompt-injection warnings |
+| Safety | None | Dry-run, prompt-injection warnings, scope gates |

-| Best for | Production scripts, custom tools | Interactive AI workflows |
+| Best for | Production scripts, custom tools | Interactive AI sessions |

 Related